A. Curricular/Research/Programmatic Needs

-Collecting controversial material pertaining to gender and sexuality studies, such as sexually explicit content, is supported as a method for using primary source material in order to document historical shifts in the social construction of sexual and gender identities.
+Collecting controversial material pertaining to gender and sexuality studies, such as sexually explicit content or non-affirming literature, is supported as a method for using primary source material in order to document historical shifts in the social construction of sexual and gender identities.

 B. History of the Collection

-In the 1980s-1990s, the focus shifted to include issues of diversity within MSU.
-In order to ensure that LGBT people were included in the discussion and policy making of the University, a task force was formed to examine the climate for LGBT faculty, students and staff.
-1992, saw the publication of Moving Forward, a university-wide Gay and Lesbian task force report supported by the Office of the Provost.
+During the 1980s-1990s, the focus of the collection expanded to include diversity issues within MSU.
+In order to ensure that people of diverse gender and sexualities were included in the discussion and policy making of the University, a task force was formed to examine the climate for LGBT faculty, students and staff.
+1992, saw the publication of Moving Forward, a university-wide gay and lesbian task force report supported by the Office of the Provost.
 Thus, the MSU Libraries responded with a commitment to build and expand upon the existing LGBT materials housed in Special Collections.
 Some of the material collected during this time included rare books, popular culture, and archival materials.
-The timeline reflected in the collection also expanded to include the 1950s rise of the homophile movement, pulp fiction, periodicals, and comic books.
+The timeline reflected in the collection also expanded to include material from the 1950s Homophile Movement, pulp fiction, periodicals, and comic books.